PHP Command Line Tool Support

 If this checkbox is selected, the Type column is added to the table of available tools.

 Click this button to open the Command Line Tools dialog and select the tool to integrate with PhpStorm.
-Depending on your choice, PhpStorm opens one of the following dialog boxes for specifying the location of the selected tool:
+Depending on your choice, PhpStorm opens one of the following dialogs for specifying the location of the selected tool:

-Click this button remove the selected tool from the list.
+Click this button to remove the selected tool from the list.

 Click this button to change the definition file of the selected tool.